 5 Aug, 2019 to 12 Aug, 2019 Review and test already ported activities.
 Fix bugs, errors and warnings.
 Release activities.
 13 Aug, 2019 to 19 Aug, 2019 Review the entire work done during summers and make necessary documentation .
-19 Aug, 2019 to 26 Aug, 2019 Make final submission and discussing future aspects with mentors and the community.
+19 Aug, 2019 to 26 Aug, 2019 Make final submission and discuss future aspects with mentors and the community, which will include:- Discussion on porting work remaining to be done other than this project.
+Reviews from the entire community regarding the impact of this project, for drafting better instances, if required in the future.